-When a contingent payment of purchase price is made, the payment is apportioned between principal and interest.
-Acquiror discounts the payment using the same section 483 or section 1274 rules that apply to Seller.
-See part I.B.2., above.
-Acquiror deducts the interest portion and adds the principal portion to its basis in the assets or stock purchased.
-Note the asymmetry between Acquiror's and Seller's treatments.
 Acquiror is entitled to make an upward basis adjustment only upon making an additional purchase price payment to Seller.
-Reg. §§ 1.461-1(a)(1), (2).
+Reg. §§ 1.461-1(a)(1) and (2).
 Because the "space beneath" the fair market value cap of the Class II to Class V assets is likely to have been filled, the increased basis adjustment generally will be made to intangibles (Classes VI and VII), recoverable over the remainder of the 15-year amortization period from the date of sale.

-4. Contracts for Use of Intangibles
+5. Contracts for Use of Intangibles

-Section 197 does not apply to amounts that are otherwise deductible.
+Section 197, requiring 15-year straight-live amortization for acquired intangible assets does not apply to amounts that are otherwise deductible.
 Reg. § 1.197-2(a)(3).
-Presection 197 case law suggests that, to the extent the purchase price paid for certain types of intangible assets pertains to a particular taxable year, the amounts paid are deductible in that year.
+Pre-section 197 case law suggested that, to the extent the price paid for certain types of intangible assets pertains to a particular taxable year, the amounts paid are deductible in that year.
 Associated Patentees, Inc. v.
 Commissioner, 4 T.C.
 979 (1945) (price of patent based on percentage of income each year); Holden Fuel Oil Co. v.
 Commissioner, T.C.
 Memo 1972-45, aff'd, 479 F.2d 613 (6th Cir.
 1973) (contingent payments for customer list deductible when paid).
-Under Associated Patentees, Acquiror could claim an immediate deduction for additional purchase price payments tied to performance of the intangible during the taxable year, irrespective of the 15-year amortization period under section 197.
+Under Associated Patentees, Acquiror could claim an immediate deduction for purchase price payments tied to performance of the intangible during the taxable year, irrespective of the 15-year amortization period under section 197.
 The section 197 regulations eliminate this argument, with certain exceptions.
 Reg. § 1.197-2(b)(11) includes in the definition of "section 197 intangible" licenses, contracts, etc., for the use of section 197 intangibles.
 Reg. § 1.197-2(f)(3) goes on to provide that amounts paid for the use of intangibles generally are not deducted currently but are instead amortized over 15 years.
 See part II.C.2.c., below.